-Events after the End of the Reporting Period
+18.4.14 Events after the Reporting Period

 Post year-end events up to the date when the financial statements are authorized for issue that provide additional information about the Club's financial position at the reporting date (adjusting events) are reflected in the financial statements.
 Post year-end events that are not adjusting events are disclosed in the financial statements when material.